 the partners know they like each other.

-The fantasy of romance may be gone.
+The fantasy of romance might be gone.

-The triggering of their sex-scripts may
+The triggering of their sex-scripts might

 have been replaced